Where were you based before joining the Crick?

 What attracted you to the Crick initially?

-How have the first few months been?
+How has the first month been?